 SEO: 5/5

-Oatly ranks really well for a number of keywords.
-They rank first for terms such as “chocolate oat milk”, “barista oak milk”, and “organic oat milk” and rank highly for other related keywords as well.
+Oatly ranks really well overall.
+They rank first for terms such as “strawberry oat milk”, “barista oak milk”, and “organic oat milk” and rank highly for many other related keywords as well.

 Quirkiness: 5/5